HarvardForestTRL/BlackSwanDendro.github.io/index.md

 aside: true
 ---

 I am a PhD candidate at the University of Tennessee in the Environmental Change Laboratory where I use tree-ring proxies to estimate annually-resolved past environmental conditions.
 I am particularly interested in the methods of applied statistics which allow us to make these estimates.
-I am an advocate for transparent and reproducible science, as well as clear and effective science communication.

 **Education**